 To learn more about canned meats to store, look at the Ready Squirrel article, Canned Protein: 28 Examples For the Apocalypse.

 Most store-packaged foods are a solid choice for short-term emergencies.
 The one downside is the shelf-life.
 Most will last 1 to 2 years.
-Compare that to dry staple foods like white rice, dry beans, and rolled oats that will last 30+ years stored in Mylar with oxygen absorbers.
+Compare that to dry staple foods like white rice, dry beans, and rolled oats that will last 30+ years when stored properly.
+Check out the list of 24 packaged foods below.

 - Peanut Butter